SuspiciousLookingOwl/scrape-yt/README.md

 // or import only necessary methods import { search, getVideo } from "scrape-yt"

-// Searches for video with keyword "Never gonna give you up" and limited to 10 videos (async() => {
+// Searches for video, playlist, or channel with keyword "Never gonna give you up" and limited to 10 search result (async() => {
     let videos = await scrapeYt.search("Never gonna give you up");
     console.log(videos[0]);